kellyklma/web-photo-editor/README.md

 # Web photo editor - built with React
-A simple photo editor to get the job done quickly and neatly img-webitor.herokuapp.com
+A simple [photo editor](img-webitor.herokuapp.com) to get the job done quickly and neatly

 ## Technologies
 - Node.js